Last Updated on May 31, 2022 by The Filtery Staff

 Under the Canopy is a great brand that makes non-toxic, organic, and ethically made bed and bath products that are not only beautiful and durable, but also affordable!
 They carry a variety of different types of sheets, whether you’re looking for flannel, sateen, percale, or jersey cotton.
 Made from GOTS and OEKO-TEX certified organic cotton, these sheet sets, duvet covers, and blankets come in several different colors and sizes.
 Plus, everything is made responsibly in Pakistan and is shipped in plastic-minimal packaging.

 Avocado is basically the gold standard when it comes to non-toxic bedding.
 In addition to their mattresses and pillows, they also carry a collection of organic cotton and linen sheets, duvet inserts and covers, and throw blankets.
 Their “eco-luxury” extra-long 1,000 thread count sheets have a super soft and satiny feel, but are also incredibly durable, so they’ll last you a long time.
-Avocado’s products come with a handful of third-party certifications, include GOTS organic, OEKO-TEX, and MADE SAFE.
+Avocado’s products come with a handful of third-party certifications, including GOTS organic, OEKO-TEX, and MADE SAFE.

 Looma’s sheet sets are made out of fair trade, organic, long-staple Himalayan cotton and/or natural french linen.
 We really love their color selection; in addition to crisp white, they carry several other neutrals and bold colors like “Forest” and “Wine.”
 Plus, for every sheet set sold, the brand sponsors a month of education at a local girls’ school inRajasthan.